 Highlights of the cattle lameness course include: Team teaching to deliver both an informed approach to herd level lameness investigation and clinical care of the individual lame cow, hands-on sessions at the contact course.

 Richard qualified from RVC London and spent a year as farm animal intern before going into mixed mainly large animal practice in rural UK.
 Returning to London as Resident in Farm Animal Medicine and Pathology, he completed a PhD before joining ADAS Bridgets as a senior researcher, where he undertook research into all aspects of dairy cattle lameness, particularly the treatment and control of digital dermatitis, and the aetiology and pathogenesis of claw horn disease.
-He then worked for the Scottish Agricultural College as a disease surveillance centre manager and a veterinary consultant before moving to New Zealand to join Massey University, where he is now Associate Professor in production animal medicine.
+He then worked for the Scottish Agricultural College as a disease surveillance centre manager and a veterinary consultant before moving to New Zealand to join Massey University, where he is now Professor in Production Animal Health and Welfare.
 Richard’s research interests include all aspects of cattle health and welfare.
 He has published over 100 articles in peer-reviewed journals, 32 of these are on lameness.